my-language-skills/books4languages-book-child-theme-for-pressbooks/README.md

 ## Changelog

 ### 1.3
+Complete RE-BUILD of the book child theme due to update of the parent theme (pressbook-book) McLuhan to version 2.8.9 and its Jacobs child-theme to version 1.2.0.

+* **ADDITIONS**
+  * All the useful functionalities from previous versions.
+  * Translations menu in header and footer (Requires: plugin translations-for-pressbooks at least v1.2.4)
+  * Added and modified featured image functionality from previous version.

 * **ENHANCEMENTS**
-  * Complete RE-BUILD of the book child theme due to update of the parent theme (pressbook-book) McLuhan to version 2.8.9 and its Jacobs child-theme to version 1.2.0.
+  * All the useful enhancements from previous versions.
+  * Book download button and its dropdown menu.

 ### 1.2.4
 * **ENHANCEMENTS**